 - History 4120 The American West since 1900

 - History 4990 Senior Seminar

 Sara Dant is Professor of History whose work focuses on environmental politics in the United States with a particular emphasis on the creation and development of consensus and bi-partisanism.
-She is the author of several prize-winning articles on western environmental politics and co-author, with Hal Rothman, of the two-volume Encyclopedia of American National Parks.
-Dr. Dant is currently writing The Environment in the American West: A History under contract with Wiley, and has written chapters for two books on Utah: “Selling and Saving Utah, 1945-Present” in Utah History (forthcoming), and “Going with the Flow: Navigating to Stream Access Consensus,” in Desert Water: The Future of Utah’s Water Resources (2014).
-She has given several invited talks, served on Ph.D. dissertation committees, and regularly presents at scholarly conferences, reviews manuscripts for journals and presses, and publishes book reviews.
+She is the author of prize-winning articles on western environmental politics and co-author, with Hal Rothman, of the two-volume Encyclopedia of American National Parks.
+Dr. Dant is currently writing The Environment in the American West: A History forthcoming with Wiley, and has written chapters for two books on Utah: “Selling and Saving Utah, 1945-Present” in Utah History (forthcoming), and “Going with the Flow: Navigating to Stream Access Consensus,” in Desert Water: The Future of Utah’s Water Resources (2014).
+She has given invited talks, served on Ph.D. dissertation committees, and regularly presents at scholarly conferences, reviews manuscripts for journals and presses, and publishes book reviews.
 Professor Dant teaches lower-division courses in American History, and upper-division courses on the American West and US Environmental History, as well as Historical Methods and the Senior Seminar.

 - “Selling and Saving Utah, 1946-present,” in Utah History, ed. by David Rich Lewis, Brian Q. Cannon, Jeffrey Nichols, and W. Paul Reeve (Logan: Utah State University Press, forthcoming).

 - “Going with the Flow: Navigating to Stream Access Consensus,” in Desert Water: The Future of Utah’s Water Resources (Salt Lake City: University of Utah Press, 2014).